lynmaew/349BasicDecisionTree/README.md

-    tests decision tree on  data in validatefile compares results from tree with results in validatefile prints accuracy append pruning maxlevels to any of the above to specify pruning as a boolean and maxlevels as an integer
+    tests decision tree on  data in validatefile compares results from tree with results in validatefile prints accuracy id3.pl d trainfile [pruning maxlevels]
+    creates a decision tree based on data in trainfile prints tree to stdout in Disjunctive Normal Form append pruning maxlevels to any of the above to specify pruning as a boolean and maxlevels as an integer
 ```